ObolNetwork/obol-docs/docs/dv/09_charon_cli_reference.md

       --network string                 Ethereum network to create validators for.
 Options: mainnet, prater, kintsugi, kiln, gnosis. (default "prater")
       --num-validators int             The number of distributed validators the cluster will manage (32ETH staked for each). (default 1)
-      --operator-enrs strings          Comma-separated list of each operator's Charon ENR address --output-dir string              The folder to write the output cluster-definition.json file to. (default ".")
-  -t, --threshold int                  The threshold required for signature reconstruction.
+      --operator-enrs strings          Comma-separated list of each operator's Charon ENR address --output-dir string              The folder to write the output cluster-definition.json file to. (default ".charon") -t, --threshold int                  The threshold required for signature reconstruction.
 Minimum is n-(ceil(n/3)-1). (default 3)
       --withdrawal-address string      Withdrawal Ethereum address (default "0x0000000000000000000000000000000000000000")
 ```